How to Choose the Best Primary Care Doctor for You - MDVIP

 While finding a new primary care doctor may seem daunting, choosing MDVIP can simplify it.
 There are more than 1,000 MDVIP-affiliated physicians in 44 states — chances are there’s one near you.

 MDVIP-affiliated doctors see an average of eight to 10 patients a day, giving them more time to get to know their patients and focus on prevention.
 They also offer same and next-day appointments that start on time and last as long as needed.
-You’ll have peace of mind knowing that your personal doctor is accessible 24/7.
+You’ll have peace of mind knowing that your personal doctor is reachable 24/7.